zum Hauptbereich springen

 HOW DO PIECES LOOK IN THE HOUSE OF THEIR NEW OWNERS?

-The same appartment, another tulu on the wall.
-And a different feel in a different house.
-A painting and a tulu on the main wall.
+The same apartment — another Tülü on the wall.
+And a different mood in another home: a painting and a Tülü on the main wall.

 TRYING THE KILIM IN DIFFERENT PLACES, HERE OR THERE

-the first three photos show the same kilim in different rooms.
+The first three images show the striped kilim in the same apartment, placed in three different locations.

 Nomadenschaetze: Striped kilim in the office